 - 1. The major equipment more fully described in this Section E is contemplated for use at various stages during the deconstruction process. - 2.
 All equipment requiring permitting shall be approved by the Engineer of Record and DOB prior to mobilizing the equipment for work on any floor within the building.
-Accordingly, all equipment must be inspected and deemed safe for use on site prior to mobilizing the equipment. - 3.
+Accordingly, all equipment must be inspected and deemed safe for use on site by the deconstruction subcontractor's competent person and equipment operator prior to mobilizing the equipment. - 3.
 Appropriate physical barriers and/or flagpersons shall be used to form pedestrian routes around the site as a means to separate where vehicles operate in close proximity.
 Pedestrian crossing points shall be provided across vehicle routes to access main entry ways to the building. - 4.
 All operators must be competent to operate equipment (e.g., aerial lifts, scissor lifts, etc.).
-Proof of training must be provided prior to authorizing employees to operate said equipment.
+The deconstruction subcontractor shall provide Bovis proofProof of training must be provided prior to authorizing employees to operate said equipment.

-5. Tower Crane
+Tower Crane

 - a.
-The Tower Crane, currently installed on the north face of the Building shall be used to: - Move machinery, equipment and supplies to various working levels in the building. - ii.
-Lower structural steel (individual, bundled or assembled) elements, containers and equipment to be recycled to ground level for transport off site.

-- b.
-Peter Stroh, PE is the Engineer of Record for the Tower Crane and will continue to perform all EOR duties under direction of LVI.
+The Tower Crane, currently installed on the north face of the Building shall be used to: - i.
+Move machinery, equipment and supplies to various working levels in the building. - ii.
+Lower structural steel (individual, bundled or assembled) elements, containers and equipment to be recycled to ground level for transport off site. - b.
+Peter Stroh, PE is the Engineer of Record for the Tower Crane and will continue to perform all Engineer of Record=COR duties under direction of LVI.
 Crane maintenance and other professional duties related to the crane are the responsibility of LVI for deconstruction activities. - c.
-Refer to the Site Logistics Plan (attached hereto as Exhibit 1) including defined drop zone, the use of radios, and Sidewalk Bridge and pedestrian traffic on the north side of the site. - d.
+Refer to the Site Logistics Plan (attached hereto as Exhibit 1) including defined exclusiondrop zone, the use of radios, and Sidewalk Bridge and pedestrian traffic on the north side of the site. - d.
 All tower crane jumps shall be performed in accordance with the Bovis Lend Lease Global Alert on Crane Erection, Climbing and Dismantling (attached as Exhibit 2) and the most recent NYC DOB requirements for the same. - e.
 Bovis will submit a plan to NYCDOB identifying measures to ensure that sufficient spotters are in place to watch hoisting operations and communicate with hoisting crew and flag persons. - f.
 Deconstruction subcontractor may opt to eliminate the use of the tower crane below the 10th floor, and replace the tower crane with a mobile crane to be used on an as needed basis for movement of material and equipment.
 If the tower crane is eliminated below the 10th floor, deconstruction subcontractor intends to expand the use, size, and location of interior chutes, if used, for debris load out. - g.
 LVI is responsible for scaffold jumps and dismantling and loading onto Regional scaffolding trucks. - h.
 All cranes shall be shown on the NYCDOB Site Safety Plan.